HoustonWeHaveABug/JigsawPuzzle/README.md

 The "rotate tiles flag" indicates whether the tile edges were randomly rotated or not.

-A tile can connect with tiles that have an opposite edge value.
+A tile can connect with tiles that have an opposite edge value on one of their sides.